Harold Holt: Immigration minister, 1949–1956

-Treasurer (1958–1966)
+Labour and national service minister, 1949–1958

+As labour minister, Holt was credited with reducing industrial conflict, with working hours lost to strikes reducing significantly during his tenure.
+He had a close relationship with Albert Monk, the president of the Australian Council of Trade Unions (ACTU), which led to criticism from Monk's colleagues in the labour movement and led Calwell to speak of a "Holt-Monk axis".
+In 1950, at Monk's suggestion, Holt commissioned the first national inquiry into vocational education and training, with a particular focus on apprenticeship schemes.
+He also had a good working relationship with Jim Healy, the general secretary of the Waterside Workers' Federation which had been the source of several industrial disputes.

+Holt introduced legislation in 1951 to mandate the use of secret ballots in union elections.
+After the High Court's ruling in the Boilermakers' case in 1956, he also oversaw the replacement of the Commonwealth Court of Conciliation and Arbitration with a separate Commonwealth Industrial Court, "thus establishing the modern form of the federal arbitration system".
+When Australia became involved in the Korean War, Holt became responsible for administered the reintroduced conscription scheme under the National Service Act 1951.

+Treasurer, 1958–1966

 In December 1958, following the retirement of Arthur Fadden, Holt succeeded him as Treasurer.
 Holt had little knowledge or interest in economics, but the job cemented his position as Menzies' likely successor.
 As Treasurer, Holt relied strongly on the advice of Treasury secretary Roland Wilson.
 His achievements included major reforms to the banking system (originated by Fadden) – including the establishment of the Reserve Bank of Australia – and the planning and preparation for the introduction of decimal currency.
 It was Holt who convinced Cabinet to call the new currency the "dollar" rather than the "royal".

 The economy Holt inherited was growing strongly, aided by the opening of new iron ore mines.
 However, in 1959, inflation was running at 4.5% and Treasury was alarmed.
 Holt was reluctant to act, but in November 1960 introduced a deflationary package of tax changes.
 He also reluctantly agreed to an interest rate rise by the Reserve Bank.
 The credit squeeze was nicknamed the "Holt jolt".
 The economy went into recession, and unemployment rose to three percent, which was considered high for the time and contrary to the government's policy of full employment.

 The credit squeeze brought the Coalition dangerously close to losing the 1961 election, with the Coalition being returned with a precarious one-seat majority.
 There were calls for Holt to be sacked, but he retained Menzies' support.
 He later described 1960–61 as "my most difficult year in public life".
 Most of the deflationary measures were reversed in 1962, and unemployment dropped down to 1.5 percent by August 1963.
 In later budgets, Holt retreated to his Queensland holiday home while it was being prepared.
 He said that the 1965 budget "has had the best reception yet of any in the series I have presented".